 this loop is widely considered to be the easiest way to climb Mt.
 Washington, although it is still considered very difficult; along this trip, you'll see Gem Pool, the falls of Ammonoosuc Ravine (assuming you don't miss the short spur trail to see them), and also the AMC Lakes of the Clouds Hut; typically snow free from June through late September, although Mt.
 Washington can see snow any day of the year (snow in July/August is very rare)

 Appalachia Waterfalls & Mt.
 Madison and/or Mt.
-Adams 9-14 miles, depending upon route there are more than a dozen different ways to climb Mt.
+Adams rating 9-14 miles, depending upon route there are more than a dozen different ways to climb Mt.
 Madison and/or Mt.
 Adams, and there are many different waterfalls depending upon which routes you select; I recommend taking the Brookside Trail on your return trip down Mt.
 Madison to visit several nice falls; there are also some nice falls off the Amphibrach Trail on the approach to or from Mt.
 Adams; consult a map to see all your options on climbing these two remarkable above-treeline mountains

 round-trip